 There aren’t as many cryotherapy clinics as we would like around, but you can still reap the same benefits with a classic homemade ice bath.
 Get your ice bath to about 10°C–15°C and submerge yourself for about ten minutes for the same effect.

 Percussion therapy makes use of massage guns—which are practically massage therapists on steroids.
 It takes the typical massage experience and amps up the speed and power.
-Quite literally, it hammers at your muscles with vibrations and intense pulses of force to loosen them up.8 A significant advantage to percussive guns is that their effects can reach even the deeper muscles, which are often inaccessible by hand.
+Quite literally, it hammers at your muscles with vibrations and intense pulses of force to loosen them up.8 A great advantage to massage guns is that their effects can reach even the deeper muscles, which the hands can’t reach.

 These percussive guns (also called massage guns) use rapid strokes to deliver strong blows to the muscles.
-It looks like a power drill, and it sounds like a power drill, making it one of the world’s buzziest sports recovery tools—literally and figuratively.
-Their therapeutic effects include boosting recovery by relieving soreness.
+It looks like a power drill, sounds like a power drill, but it’s no power drill.
+It’s just one of the world’s buzziest sports recovery tools—literally and figuratively.
+Their healing effects include boosting recovery by relieving soreness.
 As a result, it improves flexibility and widens the range of motion.

-There’s no proven explanation for its mechanisms yet, but there are two prominent theories that may explain how it does what it does.
-The first one is that the repeated impact from the massage gun stimulates blood flow and lymphatic drainage.
-However, this theory hinges on the idea that lactic acid is responsible for DOMS.
-The second (and more credible) explanation is that the stimulation allows the brain to identify areas of tightness and activates neural responses to manually loosen those areas.9
+There’s no proven explanation for how it works yet, but there are two good theories that may explain how it does what it does.
+The first one is that the repeated impact from the gun brings blood flow and lymphatic drainage.
+However, this theory hinges on the idea that lactic acid is to be blamed for DOMS.
+The second (and more credible) explanation is that the stimulation allows the brain to identify areas of tightness and activates neural responses to loosen those areas.9

 Nevertheless, percussive therapy is one of the latest discoveries in sports recovery.
 Percussive therapy for sports recovery is still a very young concept, with the first massage gun being around for about a decade and a half.10 What it lacks in formal scientific studies it makes up for with considerable anecdotal evidence on the internet.
 Ideally, any treatment should have a substantial amount of studies backing up its claims, but it may still be worth a try since there is minimal risk to it.

 The concept of active recovery has been gaining a lot of interest from the fitness scene.
-Supposedly, by doing light exercises to speed up the circulation, you flush out lactic acid from sore muscles.
-But then again, scientists have conflicting opinions on the involvement of lactic acid in DOMS in the first place.
+Supposedly, by doing light exercises to speed up blood flow, you flush out lactic acid from sore muscles.
+But then again, scientists have conflicting opinions about whether lactic acid affects DOMS in the first place.

 Yoga, walking, and swimming are some of the most recommended exercises for recovery.
 However, it is crucial to keep in mind that active recovery is relative to your fitness level.
 A study published in the Journal of Sports Medicine and Physical Fitness concluded that swimming, in particular, lowered lactate and inflammation biomarkers in the blood.
-There are other studies with the same conclusion, but still, these studies were conducted on athletes and can’t be said to apply to everyone.
+There are other studies with the same conclusion.
+Still, these studies covered only athletes and probably doesn’t apply to everyone.

 Photo by Todd Quackenbush

-What would constitute a recovery exercise for a highly-trained athlete can already be the average gym-goer’s full workout.
-The goal of active recovery is to slightly raise your heart rate to boost circulation, not tire you out.
-If you’re not a particularly strong swimmer and you do a lap, you can expect your heart rate to push the boundaries of active recovery.
+What would be a recovery exercise for a trained athlete can already be the average gym-goer’s full workout.
+The aim of active recovery is to slightly raise your heart rate to boost blood flow, not tire you out.
+If you’re not a very strong swimmer and you do a lap, you can expect your heart rate to push the limits of active recovery.

-Generally, active recovery is only recommended for athletes who are expected to engage in strenuous exercises for days at a time.
+Generally, active recovery is only useful for athletes who expected to engage in intense exercise for days at a time.
 If you’re not in a competitive setting, then there’s no real need to be so urgent in your recovery.
 Rather than exercise on your days off, why not use your rest day to just rest?
 Your body will recover well on its own if you give it time.